 Bodily injury (BI): This type of coverage pays the other party's medical bills if you cause a car accident.
 Your BI coverage can also pay for the injured party's lost wages and the cost of any legal fees or judgements against you, up to your policy's limits.

 Property damage (PD): PD coverage pays for the cost to repair any property following an accident you caused, such as a fence or another person's car.

 In Wyoming, police officers are required to ask for proof of insurance if they pull you over for a traffic stop.
 You can show you're financially responsible with a certificate or an ID card issued by your auto insurer.
 Electronic proof of insurance will not be accepted by police officers, but an electronic form of an SR-22 certificate (if you're required to carry it) will be accepted.

-Wyoming drivers can further protect their assets by adding on extra coverage beyond the minimum required liability types.
+Wyoming drivers can further protect their assets by adding coverage beyond the minimum required liability types.
 You can reject these optional coverages in writing, but most drivers feel safer with extra protection.

-Medical Payments Coverage (MedPay): MedPay coverage pays for any medical and funeral expenses resulting from an auto accident, regardless of your liability.
-MedPay will pay for care such as doctor visits, hospital visits and stays, EMT and ambulance fees, and more.
-It is common for Wyoming drivers to purchase MedPay coverage of a $5,000 limit.
+Medical payments coverage (MedPay): MedPay coverage pays for any medical and funeral expenses resulting from an auto accident, regardless of fault.
+Expenses may include doctor visits, hospital visits, EMT and ambulance fees, and more.

-- Deposit of money or securities: You can deposit $25,000 with the Wyoming Treasurer in the form of money or securities as alternate proof of financial responsibility.
+- Deposit of money or securities: You can deposit $25,000 with the Wyoming treasurer in the form of money or securities as an alternative proof of financial responsibility.

-- Self-Insurance: you qualify to be a self-insurer if you have more than 25 vehicles registered in your name.
-To receive a certificate for self-insurance, you must file cash, securities, or a surety bond in the amount of $200,000 plus $100 for each car in excess of the 25 vehicles you are covering.
+- Self-insurance: You may qualify to be a self-insurer if you have more than 25 vehicles registered in your name.
+To receive a certificate for self-insurance, you must file cash, securities or a surety bond in the amount of $200,000 plus $100 for each car in excess of the 25 vehicles you are covering.